Louis Botha: Role after the Boer War

 A Punch cartoon expressing surprise at Botha's appointment as Premier of the Transvaal Colony.
 The cartoon states: "SHADE OF PAUL KRUGER.
 "What!
 Botha Premier?
 Well, these English do 'stagger Humanity'!"
 In 1907 South Africa was, in effect, given back to the Dutch.", 6 March 1907.

 Botha was prominent in efforts to achieve a peace with the British, representing the Boers at the peace negotiations in 1902, and was signatory to the Treaty of Vereeniging.
 In the period of reconstruction under British rule, Botha went to Europe with de Wet and de la Rey to raise funds to enable the Boers to resume their former avocations.
 Botha, who was still looked upon as the leader of the Boer people, took a prominent part in politics, advocating always measures which he considered as tending to the maintenance of peace and good order and the re-establishment of prosperity in the Transvaal.
 His war record made him prominent in the politics of Transvaal and he was a major player in the postwar reconstruction of that country, founding with Jan Smuts the Het Volk Party in the Transvaal Colony in 1904, which served as a springboard to campaign for responsible self-government for the colony.

 After the grant of self-government to the Transvaal on 6 December 1906 and the success of his Het Volk Party at the first elections in February 1907, Botha was called upon by Lord Selborne to form a government as Prime Minister on 4 March 1907, and in the spring of the same year he took part in the conference of colonial premiers held in London.
 During his visit to England on this occasion General Botha declared the wholehearted adhesion of the Transvaal to the British Empire, and his intention to work for the welfare of the country regardless of racial differences.
-The following year Botha participated in the National Convention (South Africa) which opened up the way for the passage of the South Africa Act of 1909 by the British parliament which in turn allowed for the formation of the Union of South Africa.
+The following year Botha participated in the National Convention (South Africa) which opened up the way for the passage of the South Africa Act 1909 by the British parliament which in turn allowed for the formation of the Union of South Africa.

 When South Africa obtained dominion status in 1910, Botha became the first Prime Minister of the Union of South Africa.
 In 1911, together with another Boer war hero, Jan Smuts, he formed the South African Party, or SAP.
 Widely viewed as too conciliatory with Britain, Botha faced revolts from within his own party and opposition from James Barry Munnik Hertzog's National Party.
 He was a South African Freemason.
 Botha, like Hertzog, advocated for the preservation of black traditions, which ultimately led to the segregation of the black and white races.